midorikocak/prezis-ui/README.md

 You can use different releases for reviewing the evolution of the ui.

+## Roadmap

+1. Nude Html pages with tags, components without css and no js.
+2. Defining classes and ids of components.
+Creating overall layout.
+3. Adding CSS, using css frameworks
+4. Dismantling pages into components.
+A templating system and using Webcomponents.

+Future: Creating a pattern library.

 ## Getting help

 You can email me at: mtkocak@gmail.com